hhanh00/zwallet/content/getting-started/send.md

 shield button to initiate the transfer to your shielded address
 5. Remaining balance spendable (taking the network fee into consideration)

+## Transaction Summary

+{{< img 2023-05-04_13-56-19.png >}}

+This page gives you a summary of the actual transaction that the wallet is about to perform.

+When your recipient is a UA that includes multiple receivers, YWallet will choose one or many receivers in order to optimize your **privacy**.
+It may result in a split of an output into several parts.

+For example, suppose that you currently have 2 ZEC in a Sapling note and 1 ZEC in an Orchard note.
+If you want to pay 2.5 ZEC to UA that has both Sapling and Orchard receivers, YWallet will make a transaction that pays 2 ZEC and 0.5 ZEC to the Sapling and Orchard receivers respectively.

+Your recipient will receive the exact same amount and there will be a single transaction.
+For the most part, the process is seamless.
+However, the transaction summary page will show the two receivers.

+The idea is similar to splitting a bill between two credit cards.

 ## Remarks

 - The spendable balance excludes the network fee of 0.01 mY/ZEC.